mlogic1/HGE-Racer/README.md

-This is a Code::Blocks project
+This is a Code::Blocks project (version 13.12 with minGW compiler)